Skip to content Skip to navigation menu

 2005 Toyota Prius radiator cap — what it does and when to replace it

-What pressure rating cap should be used?
+• What pressure cap should be used?